shreyash010/News_Classifier_for_Share_Market/README.md

 We implemented several classification models to predict the category of news headlines.
 The models were trained on the preprocessed and TF-IDF transformed data.
 The accuracy of these models is as follows:

 - Logistic Regression: 78.12%
-- Linear Support Vector Classifier (LinearSVC): 79.77%
+- Linear Support Vector Classifier (LinearSVC): 77.99%
-- Polynomial Support Vector Classifier (SVC)
+- Polynomial Support Vector Classifier (SVC): 79.77%
-- Radial Basis Function Support Vector Classifier (SVC)
+- Radial Basis Function Support Vector Classifier (SVC): 79.64%

 ## Getting Started